surveyjs/survey-pdf/docs/get-started-jquery.md

 To export a survey, you need to create a `SurveyPDF` instance.
 Its constructor accepts two parameters: a [survey JSON definition](/Documentation/Library?id=design-survey-create-a-simple-survey#define-a-static-survey-model-in-json) and [export properties](#configure-export-properties).
 To save a PDF document with the exported survey, call the [`save(fileName)`](/Documentation/Pdf-Export?id=surveypdf#save) method on the `SurveyPDF` instance.
 If you omit the `fileName` parameter, the document uses the default name (`"survey_result"`).

-The code below implements a `savePdf` helper function that instantiates `SurveyPDF`, assigns survey data (user responses) to it, and calls the `save(fileName)` method.
+The code below implements a `savePdf` helper function that instantiates `SurveyPDF`, assigns survey data (user responses) to this instance, and calls the `save(fileName)` method.
 If you want to export the survey without the user responses, do not specify the `SurveyPDF`'s `data` property.

 ```js
 const surveyJson = { /* ... */ };